NikhilNarayana/Melee-YouTube-Uploader/README.md

 To enable the websocket open the `Settings` menu tab and select the `Enable Websocket` option.
 Just make sure that SA is open before you start the websocket.

-The websocket will pull from the `Player 1`, `Player 2`, and `Match` fields.
-The match type will be parsed to find a similar option in the ones given, but will otherwise leave it as is.
+The program will pull from the `Player 1`, `Player 2`, and `Match` fields.
+The `Match` field will be parsed to find which of the match types defined in the program are a substring, then it will split the input at the substring and update `Match Prefix` and `Match Suffix` with whatever is left over.
+For example, `Doubles - Winners R1` as the input would result in `Doubles -` and `R1` being the prefix and suffix respectively.

 ### OBS Websocket
 This is a peculiar feature that I built with only myself in mind.
 There are no plans to expand what I've set it up to do.

 I've set it up so once recording has been stopped, the application will submit the information that is currently inputted.
 This combined with `SA Websocket` is a powerful feature set to quickly queue sets.
-The only info that will have to set if using that combo is the `Match Suffix` and the `Characters` for both players.
+The only info that will have to be set if using that combo is the `Characters` for both players or you could just ignore those and automate the whole uploading procedure from start to finish.

 In addition to enabling the settings you will need to update OBS with the websocket plugin found here: https://github.com/Palakis/obs-websocket